noahehall/theBookOfNoah/0current/react17.md

           - and this is the only reason you need autobinding anyway
     - use mixins: react-team doesnt recommend it
     - copy props into state
+    - use deep equality checks/JSON.stringify for comparisons
+      - use *immutability-helper* instead
+    - use *constructor* if when not binding instance methods (for event handlers) or initializing state
+    - use the callback in *setState*; move that logic to *componentDidUpdate* as react recommends

   - **USE CASES**
     - use portals when rendering a child even when the parent has overflow hidden/z-index